Malocclusion: Deep bite

-The most common corrective treatments available are fixed or removal appliances (such as dental braces), which may or may not require surgical intervention.
-At this time there is no robust evidence that treatment will be successful.
+The most common corrective treatments available are fixed or removable appliances (such as dental braces), which may or may not require surgical intervention.
+At this time, there is no robust evidence that treatment will be successful.

 Open bite

-An open bite malocclusion is when the upper teeth don't overlap the lower teeth.
-When this malocclusion occurs at the front teeth it is known as anterior open bite.
+An open bite malocclusion is when the upper teeth do not overlap the lower teeth.
+When this malocclusion occurs at the front teeth, it is known as an anterior open bite.
 An open bite is difficult to treat due to multifactorial causes, with relapse being a major concern.
 This is particularly so for an anterior open bite.
 Therefore, it is important to carry out a thorough initial assessment in order to obtain a diagnosis to tailor a suitable treatment plan.
 It is important to take into consideration any habitual risk factors, as this is crucial for a successful outcome without relapse.
-Treatment approach includes behavior changes, appliances and surgery.
-Treatment for adults include a combination of extractions, fixed appliances, intermaxillary elastics and orthognathic surgery.
+The treatment approach includes behavior changes, appliances, and surgery.
+Treatment for adults includes a combination of extractions, fixed appliances, intermaxillary elastics, and orthognathic surgery.
 For children, orthodontics is usually used to compensate for continued growth.
 With children with mixed dentition, the malocclusion may resolve on its own as the permanent teeth erupt.
-Furthermore, should the malocclusion be caused by childhood habits such as digit, thumb or pacifier sucking, it may result in resolution as the habit is stopped.
+Furthermore, should the malocclusion be caused by childhood habits such as digit, thumb, or pacifier sucking, it may result in resolution as the habit is stopped.
 Habit deterrent appliances may be used to help in breaking digit and thumb sucking habits.
 Other treatment options for patients who are still growing include functional appliances and headgear appliances.